symeta/athena-best-practices/README.md

   * Faster listing
   * Fewer amazon s3 requests
   * Less metadata to manager

+### Essential Data Pre-processing
+- when building a data warehouse, we should get a balance between easy of use and performance.
+By simply writing SQL to achieve ETL, and queries, Athena is definitely easy of use.
+However, Athena cannot take the place of all the other tools, especially when it comes to dealing with larger volume of data.
+As a result, essential data pre-processing should be done before using Athena, Glue is a good choice to handle such data pre-processing.

 ## Athena Deep Dive Trouble-Shooting
 ### Query exhausted resources at this scale factor